-- The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed; - Leading to an unreasonable delay; - Leading to the risk of loss of evidential material;
+- The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed; - · Leading to an unreasonable delay; - Leading to the risk of loss of evidential material;

 (The school may also consider not informing parent(s) where this would place a member of staff at risk).

-The school will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.
+The school will endeavour to ensure that parents understand the responsibilities placed on the school staff for safeguarding children.

-Where reasonably possible schools and colleges should hold more than one emergency contact number for their pupils and students.
-KCSiE DfE 2020: 63
+Where reasonably possible schools and colleges should hold more than one emergency contact number for each pupil and student.
+KCSiE DfE 2020:63